Neurology of Central Georgia

 - To make the registration process easier, please bring ALL your medications with you.
 Also, bring your insurance card and your drivers license for identification purposes.
 We will make copies of these cards.

-- If you have had any MRI scans, CT Scans, or any other X-rays which might be relevant to your condition, please bring the ACTUAL FILMS or CD and official reports with you on your visit.
+- If you have had any MRI scans, CT Scans, or any other X-rays which might be relevant to your condition, please bring the ACTUAL FILMS or CD of any imaging studies, paper copies of imaging reports, and paper copies of prior medical records with you on your visit (we will scan your medical records into our EMR system).

 - Please do NOT drop off the films at the office prior to your visit.